Fresh 4. Even fresher.

 You can switch from a Dock based application to a menubar one using the menus in Fresh.
 “Run in Dock” or “Run in Menubar”.

-Note: If you have already purchased Fresh from the Mac App Store, then don’t download from here – you need to update using the Mac App Store App.
+Note: If you have already purchased Leap from the Mac App Store, then don’t download from here – you need to update using the Mac App Store App.
 Sometimes the version numbers available from the MAS and directly from us vary slightly due to the Apple Store approval process.

 Note: If you are on Mac OSX 10.6, the you need Fresh 1.2, please contact support for a serial number for this older version.